Sadtrxsh/UwUcoin/README.md

 # UwUcoin
 The Offical UwUcoin Source Code

-an erc20 ico currency for the development of uwu-nft-nsfw
+an erc20 crypto currency currently in development